A Guide for Looking After Old Pets

 1. Regular Veterinary Care

-In order to detect and treat age-related health problems, older dogs need to see their vet more often, preferably twice a year.
+To detect and treat age-related health problems, older dogs need to see their vet more often, preferably twice a year.
 These checks could include more extensive procedures than those for smaller animals, such as:

 2. Taking care of our teeth